A number placing puzzle.

 Allow two trains to pass by using the limited amount of siding space.

-Can you work out what each of the strange symbols represents?
+Can you work out what each of the strange symbols represents in these calculations?

 Separate three rows of three animals using three squares.